In §17 of The Monadology, there is an elegant, notorious, and, to my dismay, all too often misunderstood, gedankenexperiment—Leibniz’s Mill:

 And again, we find a similar theme in Giovanni Gentile’s work:

-Whereas Experience “has its center in itself,” Matter has its center “out of itself.”
+Whereas Experience “has its center in itself,” Matter, by contrast, has its center “out of itself.”
 For, Matter is exhausted by the reciprocal exclusion and repulsion of its composite parts.
 All parts of Matter exemplify nothing other than flatness, out-spreadedness, and side-by-sidedness.
 Matter is never at home with itself; indeed, Matter is neither “transparent-to-itself,” nor does it return “into-itself” or “into-its-parts.”
 Matter is “opaque-to-itself.”
 Indeed, Matter is “simple” in all of its dimensions: the entirety of its character is determined by what lies “outside” it.

 Gyrating patterns of physical particles are, therefore, in toto, pervaded by a self-othering “side-by-sidedness.”
 Indeed, these events quâ “material happenings” (i.e., processes that “outspread” and “diffuse” themselves across an extended, spatio-temporal manifold) are what they are only insofar as their “unfoldings” are repulsions “out-of-themselves”—no one of these “repulsions” either being, or having, a “moment of return” (i.e., a differentiation or phase wherein there is an “overreaching,” “including,” or “enveloping” of the distinction between “itself” and its “other” within “itself”).
 For any such “material happening”—regardless of its peculiar kind or character—there is neither an “interpenetration,” nor a “mutual-inclusion,” of its manifold differentiations or phases; on the contrary, we only find its differentiations or phases “withdrawing-towards-Others” (i.e., “passing-out-of-themselves” at the expense of their own self-identity).
-However, these “Others”—the “beyonds” towards which the differentiations or phases of a “material happening” seek to “withdraw”—are themselves repulsions “out-of-themselves”—prolonging the monotony ad infinitum
+However, these “Others”—the “beyonds” towards which the differentiations or phases of a “material happening” seek to “withdraw”—are themselves repulsions “out-of-themselves”—prolonging the monotony ad infinitum.

 The only spatial “representation” that might help us illustrate (pictorially) the “Partes intra partes” character of Experience would be a torus undergoing “hyperspace rotation” (i.e., rotating in a poloidal direction).
 Such a torus would be simultaneously “rotating-out-of-itself” and “rotating-into-itself, “moving-away-from-itself” and “moving-into-itself,” and “diffusing-itself-out-of-itself” and “infusing-itself-into-itself.”
 It is important to note that it is impossible for a physical object to undergo “hyperspace rotation” in a three-dimensional space without tearing itself apart.
 Here is an animation that I found which just so happens to represent what I have in mind:

-Now, in order to grasp how the nature of Experience is “analogous” to a torus engaging in “hyperspace rotation,” we ought to replace the “spatial language” used in our illustration with expressions that best represent different modes of “differentiation.”
+Now, in order to grasp how the nature of Experience is analogous to a torus engaging in “hyperspace rotation,” we ought to replace the “spatial language” used in our illustration with expressions that best represent different modes of “differentiation.”
 Thus, we should understand Experience in its “Unity” as having been represented by the torus as a whole.
 Now, as mentioned above, Experience is exhaustively self-differentiated.
 We should understand Experience’s “exhaustive self-differentiation” (or Experience in its “Manyness”) as having been represented by the torus “rotating-out-of-itself.”
 However, Experience is not a mere “Many;” on the contrary, it is also a “One.”
 Thus, Experience is not merely “exhaustively self-differentiated,” rather Experience is exhaustively self-differentiated to, through, and for, itself (i.e., A manner or mode of differentiation that is a “differentiation-into-self”).
 We should understand Experience’s “exhaustive self-differentiation to, through, and for, itself” as having been represented by the torus “rotating-into-itself.”

 We are thus able to see how Experience transcends, includes, and manifests itself as a Unity of Oneness and Manyness.
 Indeed, Experience simultaneously transcends and includes within itself, and expresses itself as, both Subject and Object.
 For, Subjectivity is Experience-in-its-Manyness “flowing” or “converging” into Experience-in-its-Unity.
 Objectivity is Experience-in-its-Unity “diffusing” or “differentiating-itself-out-of-itself” through Manyness.
 By “differentiating-itself-out-of-itself,” Experience manifests itself as Objectivity.
 In doing so, Experience’s manifold “differentiations-out-of-self” (i.e., Experience-in-its-Objectivity) flow or converge “inward” to, through, and for Experience-in-its-Subjectivity (i.e., the Subject).
 H.H.
 Joachim beautifully captures this “toroidal” character of Experience in the following illustration: